Skip to main content

 Efforts are currently being made to enhance recycling technologies and create more effective disposal methods to reduce reliance on landfills.
 In 2021, the European Wind Industry called for a ban across Europe on landfilling decommissioned wind turbine blades by 2025.
 The Netherlands already has bans on landfilling composites, which includes wind turbine blades—leaving incineration as the last resort.

 The Dutch are getting creative with turning turbine blades into building materials or using them for creative projects.
 They're even being transformed into playgrounds, shelters, and unique architectural designs.
-Unfortunately, as innovative as it is, these small projects are not scalable and therefore not the solution to the decommissioning challenges.
-Dutch comapnies TNO, Siemens Gamesa, and Vestas are also working on making fully recyclable turbine blade designs.
+These smaller projects have the potential to be scalable and therefore could be part of the solution to the decommissioning challenges.
+However, to make this possible, repurposing needs to always be considered as the first viable option.

+Dutch companies TNO, Siemens Gamesa, and Vestas are working on making fully recyclable turbine blade designs.
 Meanwhile, Vattenfall is on a mission to recycle all old turbine blades by 2030, aiming to hit the 50% mark by 2025.
 Blades from the Dutch Wind farm Irene Vorrink are leading the charge, getting a second life as skis, snowboards, and materials for solar farms.

 Bans on landfilling blades by 2025 are a step forward.
 However, incineration still remains a problem, and innovation is still needed to achieve sustainable decommissioning.
 With better blade designs and recycling methods on the horizon, the wind industry is moving towards a more circular approach, ensuring turbines continue to create a more closed-loop journey even after they retire.